 4. Apply for the Child to be Found Eligible for Adoption:

-Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) for provisional approval to adopt that particular child (Form I-800).
+After you accept a match with a child, you will apply to the U.S Government, Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) for provisional approval to adopt that particular child (Form I-800).
 USCIS will determine whether the child is eligible under U.S. law to be adopted and enter the United States.
 Learn how.

 After this, your adoption service provider or you will submit a visa application for to a Consular Officer at the U.S. Embassy.
 The Consular Officer will review the child’s information and evaluate the child for possible visa ineligibilities.
 If the Consular Office determines that the child appears eligible to immigrate to the United States, he/she will notify Cyprus’s adoption authority (Article 5 letter).
 For Convention country adoptions, prospective adoptive parent(s) may not proceed with the adoption or obtain custody for the purpose of adoption until this takes place.